Virtual School Programs

 Literacy, Science

-This program blends literacy with information about the Wisconsin Humane Society for a fun, cross-curricular program.
-Students will listen to a story read aloud, learn about how WHS takes care of animals, and virtually visit our Adoption Avenue to see the animals waiting for new homes and meet a furry friend.
+This lesson blends literacy with information about the Wisconsin Humane Society for a fun, cross-curricular program.
+Students will listen to a story read aloud, learn about how WHS takes care of animals, and visit our Adoption Avenue (either virtually or in-person) to see the animals waiting for new homes and meet a furry friend.

 Standards: